saincoder/breast_cancer/README.md

-Here's a `README.md` file for your Breast Cancer Prediction project:

----

 # Breast Cancer Prediction Web App

 This project is a web application developed during my internship at **EcodeCamp**.
 It aims to predict whether breast cancer is benign or malignant based on various input features.
 The app is built using Python, Streamlit, and machine learning techniques, offering a user-friendly interface for real-time predictions.